Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/samples/javascript/README.md

 urlFragment: ai-text-analytics-javascript
 ---

-# Azure Cognitive Services Text Analytics client library samples for JavaScript
+# Azure Text Analytics client library samples for JavaScript

 These sample programs show how to use the JavaScript client libraries for Azure Cognitive Services Text Analytics in some common scenarios.